ArisBee/aristidebouix.cloud/content/en/post/emba-first-day.md

 Hello, dear readers!

-Today, I'm thrilled to share with you an exhilarating journey I embarked upon - my first day at the Executive MBA program at HEC Jouy-en-Josas.
-This day wasn't just about academic rigor; it was a fusion of history, strategy, and a remarkable dinner at a place steeped in royal heritage!
+Today, I'm thrilled to share an exhilarating journey I embarked upon—my first day in the Executive MBA program at HEC Paris, located in Jouy-en-Josas, a small town near the Versailles castle.
+This day was more than just about academic rigor; it was a blend of history, strategy, and a remarkable dinner in a setting rich with royal heritage!

 ![HEC Castle](/post/hec/castle.jpeg#center)

 # The Morning Buzz: Meeting the Cohort

-Our day began bright and early at 8:30 AM, setting the standard for all in-class days to come.
-Most of the program is conducted online, so when it's time for an in-person session, you know you're in for some short nights :sleepy:.
-It was exhilarating to finally meet my fellow participants face-to-face.
-The group was a vibrant tapestry of professionals, ranging from sales and banking to engineering and HR experts, enriched by a healthy mix of French and international voices.
+Our day kicked off bright and early at 8:30 AM, establishing the pace for all future in-class days.
+While most of the program is conducted online, there are a few weeks of onsite sessions every couple of months.
+These onsite weeks are quite intense, often leading to short nights in-between evening events and early morning classes :sleepy:.
+Meeting my fellow participants in person was exhilarating.
+The group formed a vibrant tapestry of professionals from diverse fields such as sales, finance, engineering, and HR, further enriched by a healthy mix of French and international voices.

 The welcoming talk at 9 AM offered more than just an introduction; it provided a deep dive into HEC's illustrious history.
 Learning about its origins dating back to Napoleon III and its evolution into a modern campus under Charles de Gaulle was truly fascinating.